-I have said repeatedly on this site that you are your own responsibility; that you are, in a sense, your own parent; that the fruition of your life and self – that you become your best self at all; someone able and capable enough to deal with the difficulties of life and achieve your highest potential, or not at all – is ultimately, and has always been, your burden.
-It is ONLY your burden.
+Cause the fruition of your life and Self – that you become your best Self at all – someone able and capable enough to deal with the difficulties of life and achieve your highest potential, or not at all – is ultimately, and always, your burden.

-It is not the duty of your teachers to teach you, nor your friends to guide you, and, most of all, not your parents to make you.
+It’s not the responsibility of your teachers to teach you, nor your friends to guide you, and, most of all, not your parents to make you.

 In the article about bad parents, I said: